sirisneha99/iOS_Capstone/README.md

 ---

-## 🧭 Overview
+## Overview

-### 📄 Description
+### Description
 **LifeSync** is an all-in-one iOS productivity and wellness app that combines task management, calendar scheduling, mood journaling, and insights.
-It helps users track their tasks and emotional well-being over time, offering meaningful insights into their productivity and mood patterns.
+It helps users track their tasks and emotional well-being over time, offering meaningful insights into productivity and mood patterns.

-### 🧪 App Evaluation
+### App Evaluation
 - **Category:** Productivity / Wellness
 - **Mobile:** Exclusively iOS with tab navigation using SwiftUI
 - **Story:** Helps users improve task planning while keeping track of emotional wellness through mood journaling and analytics